charlesneimog/Awesome-Pd/docs/objects/avg~.md

 # avg~

-The `avg~` object calculates the absolute average of an incoming audio signal.
-Upon receiving a bang, it outputs the sum of the absolute values of the input signal divided by the number of elapsed samples, providing a real-time measure of the signal's average amplitude.
+The `avg~` object calculates the arithmetic mean of an incoming audio signal.
+It processes the signal vector by vector, outputting the average as a float.
+This object is useful for converting a signal into a control value, often for analysis or display.

 ---